henrysky/astroNN/docs/source/neuralnets/apogee_cnn.rst

     CNN.input_norm_mode = 1
     CNN.labels_norm_mode = 2

-.. note:: You can disable astroNN data normalization via CNN.input_norm_mode=0 as well as CNN.labels_norm_mode = 2 and do normalization yourself.
-But make sure you dont normalize labels with -9999 (missing labels).
+.. note:: You can disable astroNN data normalization via CNN.input_norm_mode=0 as well as CNN.labels_norm_mode = 0 and do normalization yourself.
+But make sure you dont normalize labels with MAGIC_NUMBER (missing labels).

 After the training, you can use 'cnn_net' in this case and call test method to test the neural network on test data.
 Or you can load the folder by